MA in Marriage & Family Therapy

 Furthering Your Education:

-After completing Northcentral University's Master of Arts in Family & Marriage Therapy program with a specialization in General Family Therapy, graduates may choose to enter a doctoral degree program in family and marriage therapy or a related field.
+After completing Northcentral University's Master of Arts in Marriage & Family Therapy program with a specialization in General Family Therapy, graduates may choose to enter a doctoral degree program in marriage and family therapy or a related field.
 They could also choose a specialization in MFT to become an expert in that field, such as couple therapy, military families, or children and adolescents.
 Graduates might also be able to join professional organizations such as the American Association of Marriage and Family Therapy (AAMFT).
 Potential degrees that graduates may be able to seek include, but are not limited to:

-- Doctor of Philosophy in Family and Marriage Therapy - General Family Therapy
+- Doctor of Philosophy in Marriage and Family Therapy - General Family Therapy

-- Doctor of Philosophy in Family and Marriage Therapy - Couple Therapy
+- Doctor of Philosophy in Marriage and Family Therapy - Couple Therapy